Last updated: June 4, 2018

 Openprise services are accessible only over HTTPS secured connections.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
 Openprise uses strong encryption algorithms with a minimum key length of 128 bits.

 All network access, both within the data center and between the data center and outside services, is restricted by firewall and routing rules.
 Network access is logged and logs are retained for a minimum of 30 days.

-Openprise servers deny access to all unauthorized ports, except that SSH access (protected by TLS and private key authentication) is enabled for administration.
+Openprise servers deny access to all unauthorized ports, except that SSH access (protected by encryption and private key authentication) is enabled for administration.
 Administrative access is granted only to select Openprise administrators and IP addresses.
 Openprise administrators do not access customer data without explicit permission from the customer.
 Permission is requested only for the purpose of assisting the customer with configuration and debugging.